Digital Literacy: The Essential Skill of Today's World

 Digital Literacy: Encourages users to understand the significance of their digital footprint, how their data can be used, and the importance of reading and understanding privacy policies.

-Cybersecurity: Delves into technical ways of ensuring data protection, from encryption to using VPNs and secure browsing practices.
+Cybersecurity: This section delves into technical ways of ensuring data protection, from encryption to VPNs and secure browsing practices.

-Interlink: An individual with good digital literacy will be more inclined to adopt cybersecurity practices.
+Interlink: Individuals with good digital literacy will be more inclined to adopt cybersecurity practices.
 They'll understand the intrinsic value of their data and the ramifications of data breaches.

 4. Mitigating Cyber Threats: